pngwn/MDsveX/README.md

           linkify: true,
           highlight: (str, lang) => whatever(str, lang), // this should be a real function if you want to highlight },
-      }),
+        outputMeta: false, // you can pass your frontmatter metadata to separate json files }),
     }),
   ],